Klapmeier brothers: Early work

 In 1979, Dale discovered a wrecked 1960 Aeronca Champ flipped over and abandoned at an airport in northern Wisconsin.
 The brothers then bought the plane from its owner with the very little money they had and rebuilt it in the shed at their family farmhouse.
 This was their first experience working on an aircraft as a self-taught restoration project, followed by the making of a Glasair I they saw introduced by homebuilt aircraft engineer and entrepreneur Tom Hamilton at the 1980 EAA Convention and Fly-In (now called AirVenture) in Oshkosh, Wisconsin.
-David Gustafson of Aircraft Spruce reported that the only way the Klapmeier brothers' parents would lend them the money to buy a Glasair was if they wrote up a business plan explaining why constructing a homebuilt would further their professional lives.
+David Gustafson of Aircraft Spruce noted in 2012 that the only way the Klapmeier brothers' parents would lend them the money to buy a Glasair was if they wrote up a business plan explaining why constructing a homebuilt would further their professional lives.

 Cirrus Aircraft

 1980s: VK-30, barn, inspiration for parachute, municipal airport

-Soon after Dale graduated from college the brothers formed an aircraft company in January 1984, which they named "Cirrus Design" (now known as Cirrus Aircraft) in remembrance of a summer drive they had a few years back where they saw cirrus clouds on the horizon and wished that they were flying.
+Soon after Dale graduated from college the brothers formed an aircraft company in January 1984, which they named "Cirrus Design" (now known as Cirrus Aircraft) in remembrance of a summer drive they had a few years prior when they saw cirrus clouds on the horizon and wished that they were flying.
 Once they started the company, the Klapmeiers called upon Alan's former college roommate, Jeff Viken, to help out with their new design: the VK-30 (VK standing for Viken-Klapmeier).
 Viken was an aeronautical engineer who eventually married another aeronautical engineer, Sally Viken, and the unpaid Cirrus staff grew to four volunteers (with occasional help from the Klapmeiers' high school friend, Scott Ellenberger).
 The Cirrus VK-30 was a single-engine five-seat composite pusher with conventional wings and tail.
 Alan and Dale moved into the family farmhouse to be closer to the project and began work on the airplane in the basement of the barn "down where the cows were".
 They all pitched in with the designing and balanced that with hands-on labor.
 Jeff designed the airfoil while Sally designed the flap system.
 The four of them would finish designing a part or a system, build it, and return to designing.
 Experimental aircraft innovator Molt Taylor gave the Klapmeiers and Vikens technical advice surrounding the VK-30.

 The Klapmeier brothers would often fly their Champ from the farm up to their uncle's boat-building business in Mora to borrow tools and other supplies—such as polyester resin—for building the plane and molding its fuselage.
-To reduce cost, they went to different junk yards around Wisconsin and bought what they needed: a control system out of a wrecked Piper aircraft, a Cherokee nose landing gear to weld parts onto it and convert it to a retractable gear, and an O-540 (290 hp) engine they got off a scrapped de Havilland Heron.
+To reduce cost, they went to different junk yards around southern Wisconsin and bought what they needed: a control system out of a wrecked Piper aircraft, a Cherokee nose landing gear to weld parts onto it and convert it to a retractable gear, and an O-540 (290 hp) engine they got off a scrapped de Havilland Heron.
 The first VK-30 slowly took shape.